 - Litigation: Business valuation can also be used in litigation, such as in divorce proceedings, where the value of a company may be a factor in determining the division of assets, or in shareholder disputes, where the value of a company may be used to determine the fair value of shares.

-- Employee stock ownership plans: Business valuation in Mumbai can also be used to determine the fair market value of a company's stock for purposes of employee stock ownership plans, such as stock option plans or employee stock purchase plans.
+- Employee stock ownership plans: Business valuation can also be used to determine the fair market value of a company's stock for purposes of employee stock ownership plans, such as stock option plans or employee stock purchase plans.

 - Financing: Business valuation can also be used to support financing decisions, by providing the lender with a clear understanding of the value of the company.